atomicptr/LoginWars2/README.md

 * Your email/password is wrong (Fix: Use the right credentials)
 * You need to authenticate this system (Fix: Log in with the normal launcher once, after that it should work)

-Please Arena.Net add error messages :).
+Please ArenaNet add error messages :).

 ## Powered by